voydz/xamarin-react-native/README.md

 #### 1. Getting your hands dirty
 To build the application you will first need to download React Native & build the static library for Xamarin to use.

+It is crucial to understand, that since the library is compiled and linked statically you have to ship seperate `*.dlls` for release and debug.
+For example a release build of `libReactNative.a` won't contain the DevSupport tools.
+See the commands below on how you can change the build configuration.

 After checking out the project run the following commands:

 ```bash